akash-razor/logfiles/readme.md

 Can get logs through post request and file path

-shows all logs to admin and obfuscates the some log fields for user
+shows all logs to admin and obfuscates some of the log fields for user